Wei2624/Wei2624.github.io/_MachineLearning/sv_generative_model.md

 # 1 Discriminative Model

-The discriminative model is the model where algorithms try to directly classify a label for input such logstic regression and perceptron algorithm.
+The discriminative model is the model where algorithms try to directly classify a label for input such as logstic regression and perceptron algorithm.
 The discriminative model does not have a concept of what the object might look like.
 They just classify.
 It cannot generate a new image based on the class.

 Formally, it is $p(y\lvert x;\theta)$ where p can be any classification model such as logistic regression model.